-- (1) Except in habeas cases, all civil cases are assignable to any Division containing a county in which venue would be proper under the laws of the State of Montana.
-Cases shall be tried within the Division to which the case is assigned, unless by agreement of the parties and with the consent of the Court, or in the Court's discretion, or for good cause shown, such trial is ordered elsewhere. - Habeas cases under 28 U.S.C. § 2254 shall be venued in the Division containing the county in which the conviction being challenged was obtained or, in cases involving the denial of parole, in the Helena Division.
-Venue in cases under 28 U.S.C. § 2255 shall be as prescribed by Rule 4(a) of the Rules Governing Cases Under 28 U.S.C. § 2255 for the United States District Courts.
-Venue in all other habeas cases shall be in the Division containing the county where the petitioner is incarcer ated or, if the petitioner is not incarcerated, in the Division containing the entity whose conviction or decision the petitioner challenges.
-If such entity is not found within the District of Montana, venue shall be in the Division of the petitioner's residence, subject to transfer for good cause. - (3) Prisoner civil rights cases shall be venued according to the residence of one or more of the Defendants. - (4) A Complaint's designation of a Division constitutes a certification by counsel that
+- (1) Except as otherwise provided in this Rule, all civil cases are assignable to any Division containing a county in which venue would be proper under the laws of the State of Montana.
+Cases shall be tried within the Division to which the case is assigned, unless by agreement of the parties and with the consent of the Court, or in the Court's discretion, or for good cause shown, such trial is ordered elsewhere. - (2) Habeas cases shall be venued in the Division containing the county in which the conviction being challenged was obtained or, in cases involving the denial of parole, in the Helena Division.
+Venue in cases under 28 U.S.C. § 2255 shall be as prescribed by Rule 4(a) of the Rules Governing Section 2255 Proceedings for the United States District Courts.
+Venue in all other habeas cases shall be in the Division containing the county where the petitioner is incarcerated or, if the petitioner is not incarcerated, in the Division containing the entity whose conviction or decision the petitioner challenges.
+If such entity is not found within the District of Montana, venue shall be in the Division of the petitioner's residence, subject to transfer for good cause.

-- the Division so designated is the proper venue of the case.
-If no Division is designated, the clerk shall assign the case to the proper Division. - (5) At the time of appearance, any defendant who believes that the case is in an improper Division in this District may, in addition to any other motions, move for a change of venue to the proper Division.
+- (3) Prisoner civil rights cases shall be venued in the Division where the alleged wrong was committed. - (4) A Complaint's designation of a Division constitutes a certification by counsel that the Division so designated is the proper venue of the case.
+If no Division is designated, the clerk shall assign the case to the proper Division. - (5) At the time of appearance, any defendant who believes that the case is venued in an improper Division in this District may, in addition to any other motions, move for a change of venue to the proper Division.
 Within ten (10) days after the first appearance of any defendant, any plaintiff may serve and file a motion to change venue.
 Failure by any party to make such motion for proper assignment within the time provided shall constitute consent to venue, but the Court may of its own motion transfer the case at any time prior to trial. - (b) Criminal Cases.
 Venue in criminal cases is in accordance with the Federal Rules of Criminal Procedure and L.R.
 3.1(b). - (c) Appeal from Judgment of a Magistrate Judge.
 Appeal to the District Court from a judgment of conviction by a United States Magistrate Judge under 18 U.S.C. § 3402 shall be taken in accordance with the Federal Rules of Criminal Procedure and L.R.
 3.1(b).